steinwurf/steinwurf-docs/source/getting_started.rst

 Waf (Build System)
 ------------------

-We use the Waf build system to build all Kodo examples and unit tests.
+We use the Waf build system to build our libraries, examples and unit tests.
 Waf is a Python-based build system that supports a wide variety of use cases.
 You may read more about Waf at the project homepage: https://waf.io/